-It's a common process for today's businesses: taking a piece of aging technology and replacing it with something more innovative, user-friendly and advanced.
-We've seen this type of transition take place with all different types of tools, but it's particularly familiar when it comes to communication technology.
+It’s a common process for today’s businesses: taking a piece of aging technology and replacing it with something more innovative, user-friendly and advanced.
+We’ve seen this type of transition take place with all different types of tools, but it’s particularly familiar when it comes to communication technology like fax.

 Consider, for a moment, voice calling.
 Previously, plain old telephone service, or POTS, through traditional copper lines was the order of the day.
 Every business had POTS in place, with dedicated, on premise phone hardware to support voice communication.
-Now, however, things have changed considerably.
+Now, however, upgrading technology has changed considerably.
 VoIP solutions, which enable calls over the internet, are more popular than ever before.

 This trend is impacting not only enterprises, who are eliminating their POTS lines for VoIP, but telecommunication service providers as well.
 As demand drops for legacy POTS, telcos are abandoning their copper line networks in favor of all-IP options.

 While IP fax machine services promise cost efficiency and ease of use, they’re also notorious faulty when it comes to fax transmissions.
 And because fax is still widely used for sensitive communications and to support compliance with standards like HIPAA and PCI DSS, problems with sending faxes over all-IP networks is becoming a growing concern.